The dynamics of unsteady frictional slip pulses

 A complete family of steady-state slip pulse solutions, i.e.~$v_{_{\rm ss}}\!(\xi)$, $\phi_{_{\rm ss}}\!(\xi)$ and $c^{\mbox{ {(0)}}}_{\rm p}$ parameterized by $\tau_{\rm d}$, has been very recently obtained~\cite{pomyalov2023self}, see an example in the upper inset in Fig.~\ref{fig:fig1}.
 The properties of the solutions and their theoretical understanding have been discussed in~\cite{pomyalov2023self}.
 Most relevant for our purposes here is that the family of steady-state slip pulse solutions features a size-velocity $L^{\mbox{ {(0)}}}(\tau_{\rm d})\!-\!c^{\mbox{ {(0)}}}_{\rm p}(\tau_{\rm d})$ relation that is parameterized by $\tau_{\rm d}$, where $L^{\mbox{ {(0)}}}$ is the characteristic size of each pulse~\cite{SM}.
 This relation is monotonically increasing and is plotted in the lower inset in Fig.~\ref{fig:fig1} for anti-plane shear symmetry (and a representative set of frictional constitutive parameters~\cite{SM}).

 In principle, the physical relevance of the obtained steady-state slip pulse solutions should be judged based on their dynamic stability.
 The above formulated problem, which corresponds to bodies of infinite height $H$ (i.e.~$H\!\to\!\infty$), has been previously solved in the limit of small $H$ (where long-range elastodynamic interactions become local)~\cite{Brener2018}.
 It has been shown that steady-state slip pulses in this limit are intrinsically unstable, i.e.~that $L^{\mbox{ {(0)}}}(\tau_{\rm d})+\delta{L}$ perturbations (with $\delta{L}\!>\!0$) lead to growing pulses, while $L^{\mbox{ {(0)}}}(\tau_{\rm d})-\delta{L}$ perturbations lead to decaying pulses.
-If the two problems are smoothly connected by continuously increasing $H$, we expect slip pulses in the $H\!\to\!\infty$ limit to be intrinsically unstable as well, i.e.~to correspond to a saddle configuration for each $\tau_{\rm d}$.
-This expectation is in line with additional evidence in the literature~\cite{Perrin1995,brantut2019stability} and is tested next.
+If the two problems are smoothly connected by continuously increasing $H$, we expect slip pulses in the $H\!\to\!\infty$ limit to be intrinsically unstable as well --- in agreement with existing literature~\cite{Perrin1995,brantut2019stability} ---, i.e.~to correspond to a saddle configuration for each $\tau_{\rm d}$.
+This expectation is tested next in the present context.